XD-Ooi/MY-Climate-Observatory/README.md

 Current progress: The prototype of our interactive dashboard is up!
 We are still developing our interactive dashboard so stay tuned for more!

+We are an open source data collection project.
 Please do reach out to us if you know where we could collect historical data on Malaysia's annual/monthly average temperature, annual/monthly average rainfall, biodiversity, pollutants concentration, etc. (more to come!)

 ## Motivation
-I am a student passionate in climate-related causes.
-Recently, I've been trying to find climate data for Malaysia and I noticed that it is fragmented across sites and somewhat difficult to access.
-Therefore, I am putting this repository to deposit climate-related datasets for Malaysia.
+This project was initiated by a student passionate in climate-related causes who found a gap in accessing Malaysia's climate data.
+It is fragmented across sites and somewhat difficult to access.

 ## License
 [![CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by/4.0/)